 The Government of Canada is establishing a Canada Water Agency to improve freshwater management across the country.
 The location of the office has not been determined.

 On June 28, 2021, Sault Ste.
 Marie City Council approved the formation of a Task Force to explore this potential opportunity.
-The Task Force is developing a pitch to bring the Canada Water Agency to our community, which will incorporate community feedback that will be published in a local ‘What we heard’ report by November 1, 2021.
+The Task Force developed a pitch to bring the Canada Water Agency to our community, which incorporates community feedback that has been published in our local What We Heard report.

 The Task Force consists of internal City staff and external Stakeholders.
 The official Task Force membership includes:

 Centrally located within the largest group of freshwater lakes in the world, the City of Sault Ste.
 Marie’s plentiful natural assets, cultural diversity, and local expertise that reaches beyond borders, make it an ideal location for such an Agency.
-Learn more (link to SSM Value prop points)
+Learn more.